c-graeser/dbus-virtualbms/README.md

 This package is to solve the following problem:
 The PACE-BMS send Charging Voltage Limit "CVL" and Charging Current Limit "CCL" according its fixed configuration settings.
 The CVL is taken from the BMS Setting "Pack OV Alarm(V)".
-This leads to the behaviour that the Venus System takes this (too hight) value for the charging limits.
+This leads to the behaviour that the Venus System takes this (too high) value for the charging limits.
-Reaching that limit the BMS cuts off the charging.
+Reaching that limit the BMS cuts off the charging path.
+This leads to alarms and is certainly not as expected.

 ##### SETUP #####
 Copy the files to the folder: